matthewgoodbar/friend.ly/README.md

 module.exports = router;

 ```
-In the frontend the following code snippet should send your desired data to the backend sever
+We use the following frontend code to send your desired data to the backend sever

 ```js
 const getDataFromYelp = () => {